304NotModified/Fody.Stamp/README.md

 Extracts the git information from disk, combines it with the assembly version, and places it in the `AssemblyInformationalVersionAttribute`.

-So if your assembly version is 1.0.0.0, the working branch is "master" and the last commit is 759e9ddb53271dfa9335a3b27e452749a9b22280 then the following attribute will be added to the assembly.
+So if your assembly version is `1.0.0.0`, the working branch is `master` and the last commit is `759e9ddb53271dfa9335a3b27e452749a9b22280` then the following attribute will be added to the assembly.

 ```c#
 [assembly: AssemblyInformationalVersion("1.0.0.0 Head:'master' Sha:759e9ddb53271dfa9335a3b27e452749a9b22280")]